Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/TROUBLESHOOTING.md

 ### Authentication issues

-In addtition to connection strings, Azure App Congifuration supports [role-based access control](https://learn.microsoft.com/azure/role-based-access-control/overview) (RBAC) using Azure Active Directory authentication.
-To provide a valid credential, you can use the `@azure/identity` dependency.
+In addition to connection strings, Azure App Configuration supports [role-based access control](https://learn.microsoft.com/azure/role-based-access-control/overview) (RBAC) using Azure Active Directory authentication.
+You can use the `@azure/identity` dependency to provide a valid credential.
 For more details on getting started, see the [README](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/appconfiguration/app-configuration) of Azure App Configuration library.

 #### Permission issues

-Calls to service clients resulting in an error with HTTP code of 401 or 403 often indicate the caller doesn't have sufficient permissions for the specified API.
-Check the service documentation to determine which RBAC roles are needed for the specific request, and ensure the authenticated user or service principal have been granted the appropriate roles on the resource.
+Calls to service clients resulting in an error with HTTP code 401 or 403 often indicate the caller doesn't have sufficient permissions for the specified API.
+Check the service documentation to determine which RBAC roles are needed for the specific request, and ensure the authenticated user or service principal has been granted the appropriate roles on the resource.
 More information on App Configuration roles can be found [here](https://learn.microsoft.com/azure/azure-app-configuration/concept-enable-rbac#azure-built-in-roles-for-azure-app-configuration).

 For more help with troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/TROUBLESHOOTING.md).

 ### Limit Issues
 Azure App Configuration service methods throw a RestError or its subclass on failure.
-The error thrown by the App Configuration client library includes detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
-A common error encountered is HTTP status code 429 for exceeding limit.
+The error thrown by the App Configuration client library includes a detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
+A common error encountered is HTTP status code 429 for exceeding the limit.
 Refer to the body of the 429 response for the specific reason why the request failed.
-The failure often happen under these circumstances:
+The failures often happen under these circumstances:

 * Exceeding the daily request limit for a store in the Free tier.
 * Exceeding the hourly request limit for a store in the standard tier.